 The agency is affiliated with Bronx-Lebanon Hospital, Lincoln Medical & Mental Health Center, Our Lady of Mercy Hospital, and Jacobi Medical Center.

 UHP has been actively involved with the United States Department of Health and Human Services, Bureau of Primary Health Care Health Care Disparities Collaboratives and has received national recognition for its performance improvement work.
 Its work with the asthmatic population in the South Bronx has greatly contributed to the reduction in pediatric hospitalizations related to asthma as reported by the New York City Department of Health and Mental Hygiene.
 The Joint Commission highlighted UHP as a "Spotlight on Success" for this work.
 UHP has recently initiated the "UHP Institute for the Advancement of Community Health" as the cornerstone for all of its performance improvement and safety initiatives.
-Through these efforts, we have developed an outstanding Health Education Department developed a program of community health workers or "promotoras" who serve as adjuncts to the care that is provided within their facilities.
+Through these efforts, we have developed an outstanding Health Education Department developed a program of community health workers who serve as adjuncts to the care that is provided within their facilities.

 New York is the most populous city in the United States.
 A global power city, New York exerts a significant impact upon commerce, finance, media, art, fashion, research, technology, education, and entertainment.
 The home of the United Nations Headquarters, New York is an important center for international diplomacy and has been described as the cultural capital of the world.

 Many districts and landmarks in New York City have become well known to its 50 million annual visitors.
 Times Square, iconified as "The Crossroads of the World", is the brightly illuminated hub of the Broadway theatre district and a major center of the world's entertainment industry.
 New York City's financial district, anchored by Wall Street in Lower Manhattan, has been called the world's leading financial center and is home to the New York Stock Exchange.